WardGr/linkShortener/README.md

 ```
 3. Configuration:
 - Make sure you have the required SSL certificates for HTTPS (replace placeholders in the options object in index.js).
 Or rewrite it to HTTP.
+- Change the API to https://yourdomain.com:8443 if using https, localhost:8443 otherwise.
 - Possibly, set up the database.
 The default configuration assumes a database file named db.sqlite.
 If none existent, it creates this file.

 ### Usage